 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Cash, cash equivalents and derivatives used with the aim of reducing risk (hedging) or managing the Sub-Fund more efficiently in order to manage subscriptions and redemptions.
+Cash, term deposits, money market instruments and derivatives used with the aim of reducing risk (hedging) or managing the Sub-Fund more efficiently in order to manage subscriptions and redemptions.